NativeScript/docs-v8/plugins/datetimepicker.md

 - Orientation

 The `DateTimePickerFields` have an `orientation` property which allows changing the way the fields are laid out.
-If the orientation is `horizontal` (the default), the fields are on the same row, if the orienation is `vertical`, the fields will be on separate rows.
+If the orientation is `horizontal` (the default), the fields are on the same row, if the orientation is `vertical`, the fields will be on separate rows.
 Here's an example in the [demo](https://github.com/NativeScript/nativescript-datetimepicker/blob/master/demo/app/home/home-page.xml#L160), [demo-angular](https://github.com/NativeScript/nativescript-datetimepicker/blob/master/demo-angular/src/app/home/home.component.html#L155) and [demo-vue](https://github.com/NativeScript/nativescript-datetimepicker/blob/master/demo-vue/app/components/Home.vue#L157) applications.

 - Auto Pick Time